 7. Hydration and CKD Management

-- Discussing subcutaneous fluids with your vet if needed
+- Discuss subcutaneous fluids with your vet if your cat needs them

 8. Transitioning Your Cat Safely